Imngzx/nvim-config-rice-.ver-/README.md

 ## Installation

-Making sure you've installed [NeoVim 0.12](https://github.com/neovim/neovim/releases/nightly), tree-sitter-cli, and zig on windows.
+Making sure you've installed [NeoVim 0.12](https://github.com/neovim/neovim/releases/nightly), tree-sitter-cli, and zig/other c compilers on Windows and Linux.

 > [!TIP]
 > Install tectonic for latex rendering, it is supported in this config